jose-campos1/Crush-list/README.md

 [Github Actions](https://github.com/marketplace/actions/github-action-for-firebase)
 <br>
 [Build and deploy on GitHub Actions BETA database](https://github.com/features/actions)

+## Note

 note: As i have to keep working on other projets i will be adding the missing documentation hoping to help someone with this same issues, because its not clear how to make work a github page with angular firebase database capable of login, register, and add data to the web from here.

+## Use

-You can register on the list and add yours, it's simple to do 😉
+You can register on the list and add yours, it's simple to do

 ## Documentation
 [Github Actions](https://github.com/marketplace/actions/github-action-for-firebase)